Johann6/CapStoneProject/capstone_proposal.md

 In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
 Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
 Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.

 A Benchmark model is Pretrained VGG Face model [https://github.com/rcmalli/keras-vggface].
 Real Time comparism of recorded faces to database content should perform as well as the pretrained CNN.
-The only difference is that VGG Face uses a pretrained classifier (consisting of fully-connected layers) whereas the proposed algorithm simply comapred facial featrues based on the eucledian distance.
-The comparisim will only work when comparing people that the CNN is trained upon (thus celebreties contained in the VGG Face database).
+The only difference is that VGG Face uses a pretrained classifier (consisting of fully-connected layers) whereas the proposed algorithm matches faces based on facial featrues by calculating the eucledian distance.
+The comparisim will work when comparing people that the CNN is trained upon (thus celebreties contained in the VGG Face database).

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_